15

 Fly UK to Canada and enjoy a 2 night stay in one of its most popular cities Vancouver, then board the recently refurbished Norwegian Jade for this 12 night cruise that takes in the stunning North Pacific Coast from Alaska to California with stops in Washington and Oregon.

-Cruise is on a full board basis, or upgrade for just £299 and Include premium drinks package, speciality dining package and WIFI package and excursions discounts for a limited time!
+Cruise is on a full board basis but upgrade for just £349 and get the 'more at sea' premium all inclusive drinks package + speciality dining package + Wifi package + discount excursions + more!

 Day Port of Call Summary Arrival Time Departure Time